Wang-Haining/function-words/README.md

 This package is licensed under the MIT License.

+## TO do

+- write some tests
+- add more function word list

 ## References
 [1]: Ziqiang, W. (1998).
 Modern Chinese Dictionary of Function Words.
 Shanghai Dictionary Press.